 at the Monastic Headquarters of the Mekhitarian Order on the island of San Lazzaro degli Armeni, Venice.
 This was presented concurrently with the 2007 Biennale di Venezia.

 His more than forty year inquiry into the relation of language to art has taken the form of installations, museum exhibitions, public commissions and publications throughout Europe, the Americas and Asia, including five Documenta(s) and four Venice Biennale(s), one of which was presented in the Hungarian Pavilion (1993).
 Awards include the Brandeis Award, 1990, Frederick Weisman Award, 1991, the Menzione d'Onore at the Venice Biennale, 1993, and the Chevalier de l'ordre des Arts et des Lettres from the French government in 1993.
 He received a Cassandra Foundation Grant in 1968.
 In June 1999, a 3.00 franc postage stamp was issued by the French Government in honor of his work in Figeac.
-In February 2001, he received the Laurea Honoris Causa, doctorate in Philosophy and Letters from the University of Bologna.
+In February 2001, he received the Laurea Honoris Causa, doctorate in Philosophy and Letters from the University of Bologna, Italy.
 In October 2003 he received the Austrian Republic’s highest honour for accomplishments in science and culture, the Decoration of Honour in Gold for services to the Republic of Austria.
 In May 2012 he was inducted into the Royal Belgian Academy.